leebardon/laser_whale/README.md

 # laser_whale
-A brower-based 2D platformer written in Javascript, and based on the classic 'brick-breaker format.
+A brower-based 2D platformer written in Javascript, and based on the classic 'brick-breaker' format.